 Fay Law Group represents American citizens with personal injury or wrongful death claims related to international terrorism.
 Our founding attorney, Thomas Fortune Fay, began working with the families and survivors of terrorist attacks after the 1983 Beirut bombing, and he pioneered the use of the federal Foreign Sovereign Immunities Act (FSIA) to recover civil and punitive damages against state sponsors of terrorism.

 Theoretically, you can sue individual terrorists or terrorist cells for tort damages related to an attack, but even if you could identify and get jurisdiction over such defendants, you may not recover any damages from them.
-Our approach at Fay Law Group is to establish a link between a particular terrorist attack and the decisions or actions of a sponsoring state.
-If we can prove that a foreign nation planned, encouraged, funded or directed a terrorist attack, we can sue the nation itself under federal law.
+Our Washington DC terrorism claim lawyers work to establish a link between a particular terrorist attack and the decisions or actions of a sponsoring state.
+If we can prove that a foreign nation planned, encouraged, funded, or directed a terrorist attack, we can sue the nation itself under federal law.

 - Air or sea hijackings